Table of Contents

-One thing you will definitely love to have specifically for the patio is a pretty, bright serving tray.
+One thing you will definitely love to have specifically for outdoor dining is a pretty, bright serving tray.

-It always seems to be the place that you are carrying multiple drinks, chips, hot dogs and sunscreen to.
+It always seems to be the place where you are carrying multiple drinks, chips, hot dogs, and sunscreen to.
 All at once.

 A beautiful melamine tray is lightweight and difficult to break.
 It can break, but it is more durable than say, glass or ceramic.